-A Constitutional and Institutional Framework implementing Parity, Consent, and Shared Governance
+A Constitutional and Institutional Framework for Parity, Consent, and Shared Governance

 1.1 This document sets out the policy, legal, and institutional foundations of the Parity Accord through sixteen governing pillars.